FairwindsOps/charts/README.md

 A repository of Helm charts.
 Modelled after https://github.com/helm/charts

-## Join the Fairwinds Open Source Community

-The goal of the Fairwinds Community is to exchange ideas, influence the open source roadmap, and network with fellow Kubernetes users.
-[Chat with us on Slack](https://join.slack.com/t/fairwindscommunity/shared_invite/zt-e3c6vj4l-3lIH6dvKqzWII5fSSFDi1g) or [join the user group](https://www.fairwinds.com/open-source-software-user-group) to get involved!

 ## Testing

 All charts are linted and tested using [Helm Chart Testing](https://github.com/helm/chart-testing)